Babu12345/Workshop1/ios/README.md

 direction the phone is pointing.
 The needle rotates by `bearing(you → restaurant) − heading`, so it tracks the restaurant as you physically turn.
 On the Simulator there's no magnetometer — set a location via **Features → Location** and the needle falls back to a north-up bearing.

+For added restaurants to point at the *real* place, the add sheet uses MapKit autocomplete (`AddressSearch`): pick a suggestion and its exact coordinates are stored.
+If you don't pick one, the typed address is geocoded (`Geo.coordinate(forAddress:)`), and only if that fails does it drop near Manhattan.

 ## Run it
 Pick an iPhone simulator (or your device) and **⌘R**.
 Sign up → check email for the code →